Ziang-Lu/Design-Patterns/4-Behavioral Patterns/3-State Pattern/State Pattern.md

 * Let the class delegate state-specific behavior to its current `State` object, rather than simply implement the state-specific behaviors directly within the class

   => <u>A class can change its behavior at runtime by changing its current state</u>.

+  => *In doing so, the object will appear to have changed its class.*

 <img src="https://github.com/Ziang-Lu/Design-Patterns/blob/master/4-Behavioral%20Patterns/3-State%20Pattern/state_pattern.png?raw=true">